ameztegui/111022_data_management_visualization/static/content/policies.md

 #### Lectures

 Usually, every session will start with a (hopefully short) lecture in which we set up the goals and expectations for the session, and introduce the tools we will use.

-#### Readings

-After some lectures I will recommend some external readings to expand or consolidate concepts seen in class.
-These are usually not mandatory, but highly recommended.
+Some  lectures will be face-to-face classes and others will be for autonomous work at home.

 #### Labs:

-The objective of the labs is to give you hands on experience with data analysis using modern statistical software.
+The objective of the labs is to give you hands-on experience with data analysis using modern statistical software.
 The labs will also provide you with tools that you will need to complete the final project successfully.

-We will start the labs together, but they are self paced tutorials with examples, so from a point you will work on your own (although you are free to discuss with your teammates).
+In presential sessions, we will start the labs together, but they are self paced tutorials with examples, so from a point you will work on your own (although you are free to discuss with your teammates).

 The labs will include some short exercises you will need to complete, by creating a "lab report" (we'll see how).
 You are not forced to finish the lab in class, you can finish it later at home.

+#### Readings

+In some sessions we will recommend some external readings to expand or consolidate concepts seen in class.
+These are usually not mandatory, but highly recommended.

 #### Homework: